johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-07-07-output-connection-strings-and-keys-from-azure-bicep.md

 output eventHubName string = eventHubName
 ```

-What we're doing here is using the [`listKeys`](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-functions-resource#list) helper on our authorization rule and retrieve the handy `primaryConnectionString`, which is then exposed as an output variable.
+What we're doing here is using the [`listKeys`](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-functions-resource#list) helper on our authorization rule and retrieving the handy `primaryConnectionString`, which is then exposed as an output variable.

 ## Storage Account connection string